TMJ Disorder Treatments

 TMJ and Bruxism

 Bruxism is the medical term for teeth grinding.
 Many people are unaware that this condition is quite often linked to TMJ.
 Whether asleep or awake, bruxism is the unconscious teeth grinding that can occur due to stress, deep concentration, an abnormal bite or a sleep disorder such as sleep apnoea.
-Individuals who suffer from Bruxism and clench their teeth while asleep will often wake up with a sore jaw or facial aches (and even migraine).
-This consistent pressure over the course of the day/night will wear down your teeth prematurely and affect your jaw joints, giving way to inflammation and pain.
+Individuals who suffer from Bruxism and clench their teeth while asleep often wake up with a sore jaw, facial aches, or even migraines.
+This persistent pressure experienced both during the day and night, can lead to premature tooth wear and negatively impact the jaw joints, resulting in inflammation and pain.

 Symptoms of TMJ disorder